dojo/framework/docs/en/stores/supplemental.md

 The `result` implements the `ProcessResult` interface to provide information about the changes applied to the store and provide access to that store.

--   `executor` allows additional processes to run against the store
+-   `executor` - allows additional processes to run against the store
--   `store` a reference to the store
+-   `store` - a reference to the store
--   `operations` a list of applied operations
+-   `operations` - a list of applied operations
--   `undoOperations` a list of operations that can be used to reverse the applied operations
+-   `undoOperations` - a list of operations that can be used to reverse the applied operations
--   `apply()` the apply method from the store
+-   `apply` - the apply method from the store
--   `payload` the provided payload
+-   `payload` - the provided payload
--   `id` the id used to name the process
+-   `id` - the id used to name the process

 # Process Lifecycle

-A Process has an execution lifecycle that defines the flow of the behavior being defined.
+A `Process` has an execution lifecycle that defines the flow of the behavior being defined.

-1. If a transformer is present it is executed first to transform the payload
+1. If a transformer is present it gets executed first to transform the payload
-1.  `before` middleware are executed synchronously in-order
+1.  `before` middleware get executed synchronously in order
-1.  commands are executed in the order defined
+1.  commands get executed in the order defined
-1.  operations are applied from the commands after each command (or block of commands in the case of multiple commands) is executed.
+1.  operations get applied from the commands after each command (or block of commands in the case of multiple commands) gets executed
-1. If an excption is thrown during commands then no more commands are executed and the current set of operations are not applied
+1. If an exception is thrown during commands, no more commands get executed and the current set of operations are not applied
-1.  `after` middleware are executed synchronously in-order
+1.  `after` middleware get executed synchronously in order

 # Common Patterns

 ## Initial State

-Initial application state can be defined on a store creating by executing a process.
+When you first create your store, it will be empty.
+You can use a process to popuplate the store with your initial application state.

 > main.ts